firesidefiction/firesidefiction.github.io/submissions.md

 - Fireside acquires first-world English and/or Spanish language rights in print, digital, and audio formats.
 Please see our [Story Contract Boilerplate](https://firesidefiction.com/legal/story-contract-boilerplate) for the full text of our contract.
 - First responses (either a rejection or a second round notice) within one month of the end of our reading period.
 - Payment of 12.5 cents per word

-{% include submissions-closed-button.html %}
-Fireside is currently closed to submissions.
-When we open for submissions, there will be a form for uploading your submission on this page.

 ----